 - Is there a maximum distance that you can drive?

 - If your job requires you to drive, how does this impact your insurance?

 - What factors impact your premium?

 - How will your car be repaired in the event of an accident?

 - Does the insurance allow for factory parts, or only aftermarket parts, in the event of an insured repair?

 - Does the policy include towing?

 Doing some homework before deciding on what policy to purchase will pay off for you in the long run.
 However, no matter what policy you purchase, take care in reading the fine print so that you know exactly what is covered, and what is not.
-Also, don’t be afraid to shop around to other insurance providers every few years.
+Also, don’t be afraid to shop around for other insurance providers every few years.
 This is a good practice, and if your insurance company charges more than the others, take time to inquire as to why from your current insurance provider.
 You may find that other offers do not include as much coverage as the policy you have.
 When shopping for car insurance, doing diligence is key.

 Once you’ve got your insurance, find out what you need to know about driving someone else’s car and whether or not you will be insured.